Ukrainian Fitness Model Julia Gilas Flaunts Killer Body In High-Cut Bodysuit

-Julia Gilas shared a hot new update to her Instagram account, which she also used as an opportunity to ask her 4.8 million followers what types of posts they would like to see more of.
+Julia Gilas recently shared a hot new update to her Instagram account, which she also used as an opportunity to ask her 4.8 million followers what types of posts they would like to see more of in the future.

 On Wednesday, January 29, the Ukrainian fitness model took to the popular social media app to upload a two-photo slideshow of herself in a skimpy outfit that shows off her famous curves.